kristianmandrup/schema-to-yup/Readme.md

 Build a Yup schema from a JSON Schema, GraphQL schema (type definition) or any other similar type/class and field/properties model or schema :)

+## Important

+Use the stable package [json-schema-to-yup](https://www.npmjs.com/package/json-schema-to-yup) for now.

+We will fix the [schema-to-yup](https://www.npmjs.com/package/schema-to-yup) package shortly (moving to TypeScript, making architecture more pluggable etc).

+## Schemas

 - [AJV: JSON Schema keywords](https://ajv.js.org/keywords.html)
 - [Learn JsonSchema](https://cswr.github.io/JsonSchema/)